WHAT IS THE SIMPLEX CHALLENGE?

 and Brian-WB9UGX and Scott-KA9P both worked 4 each.

-(I worked 7 but I came up with this so couldn't win...this year!)
+(I worked 7 but he came up with this so couldn't win...this year!)

 Work at least five Club members on the air during the